Health and Safety

 • Wear a mask around others indoors for 10 days.

-• Test 5 days after exposure, or sooner if you have symptoms.
+• Test 5 full days after exposure, or sooner if you have symptoms.
 (Your date of exposure is Day 0.)

 • If you test positive, follow isolation guidance.